 Radio Aztlan also presents awards for lifetime achievement at the festival as a way to recognize those who have made outstanding contributions to our community.

 Learn more about Radio Aztlan or contact CSP for more details.

 Cinco de Mayo honors the May 5, 1862, Mexican victory at Puebla.
 Over the years, Cinco de Mayo has become a symbol of our quest for freedom and self-determination.
 Every year Chicano Student Programs sponsors a Cinco de Mayo celebration, encouraging UCR students, staff, faculty, and community members to join us for a day of cultural entertainment honoring this symbolic day.

 For information about our Cinco de Mayo Celebration, please contact us.
 Find details on all upcoming events on our event calendar.

 Semana de la Raza

 This weeklong program takes place in May and highlights the Chicano/Latino cultura.
-Each of its events serves to celebrate our heritage, educate ourselves and others about our culture and to discuss issues pertaining to our Raza.
-Events include film screenings, guest speakers and workshops.
+Each of its events serves to celebrate our heritage, educate ourselves and others about our culture, and discuss issues pertaining to our Raza.
+Events include film screenings, guest speakers, and workshops.